Bruce Cockburn (album)

 Bruce Cockburn is singer/songwriter Bruce Cockburn's debut album.
 The album was originally released in 1970 and is the first album to be released by True North Records.
 The album received a Canadian gold record award in 1995.
 For his debut, the artist favors sparse arrangements, consisting primarily of Cockburn on acoustic guitar (and occasional piano and dulcimer) with some support from Dennis Pendrith on bass.
 The lyrics are introspective in tone, unlike the more politically charged themes Cockburn would explore later in his career.

+Promotional efforts for the album included stops to radio stations and stores across Canada.
+Bernie Finkelstein of True North also launched a promotional campaign with Columbia Records to bolster album sales.
+RPM commented that Cockburn's contacts with the Canadian press and radio had further assisted the album and its single, "Going To The Country".

+Reviewing Cockburn's self-titled album, RPM called Cockburn "an amazing talent" and said that "the set is definitely headed for the international market".